People

 People DEX Score

-The DEX Score on People pages is a combination of the DEX scores of devices that are associated with that person and how DEX has rated their service management incidents.
-For more information about how device DEX scores are calculated, see the DEX Score section of the Device details topic.
+The digital experience DEX Score on People pages is a combination of the DEX Scores of devices that are associated with that person and how DEX has rated their service management incidents.
+For more information on DEX and how it works, see DEX Scores.

 Actions